Universeum

-Universeum is a public science centre and museum in Gothenburg, Sweden that opened in 2001.
+Universeum is a public science centre, zoo and public aquarium in Gothenburg, Sweden that opened in 2001.
 It is a part of Evenemangsstråket, the thoroughfare of events – close to Korsvägen and Skånegatan – which includes sights of interest like Scandinavium, Ullevi, Svenska Mässan (Swedish Exhibition Centre), Liseberg and the Museum of World Culture.

-Universeum is divided into six sections, each containing experiment workshops and a collection of reptiles, fish and insects.
-Universeum occasionally gives Swedish secondary school students a chance to debate with Nobel prize-winners and professors.
+Universeum is divided into six sections, each containing experiment workshops and some of them with exhibits for reptiles, fish, insects and other animals.
+Universeum occasionally gives Swedish secondary school students a chance to debate with Nobel Prize-winners and professors.